noizwaves/adamctl/README.md

  Turkey       +3:00   Sun Jun 18 22:45:32 +03 2023
 ```

+A specific date string can be provided as an argument:
 ```
 ❯ adamctl date "Sun Jun 18 13:18:41 PDT 2023"
  The time in various places